Tai Chi class info

 whole form, one year: After the first third, for those of you

 who do decide to continue through the entire long form of Yang Cheng

 Fu Tai Chi, having already completed the First Third with me means

-that you already have the foundation to continue training, as this
+that you already have an initial foundation to continue training, as this

 First Third provides important building blocks for the next two thirds

 of the entire form.
-That takes about a year, just to learn the sequences
+That takes about 1 - 1.5 years, just to learn the sequences

 Tai Chi long form do not complete the full form.
 It takes considerably

 longer to refine your execution and understanding of the form and